 For many parents, ‘sugarcoating’ Grandma’s death by glossing over the details feels instinctive.
 But children know when their parents are lying to protect them.
 So the best approach is, to be honest, give age-appropriate explanations and be brief.
-For instance, “Grandma died because her heart stopped working, which made her body stop working.
-When a that happens, a person can no longer live,” works well for preschoolers and elementary school-aged children.
+For example, “Grandma died because her heart stopped working, which made her body stop working.
+When that happens, a person can no longer live,” works well for preschoolers and elementary school-aged children.

 - Avoid sugarcoating death.

 - Use children’s questions to determine the level of detail given.

 - Create opportunities for children to express their grief using toys and dolls.